hmrc/mdtp-dog-team-apprentice/tasks/web-app-familiarisation.md

 Stretch goal
 -----------
-The app should catch all 'unknown' URLs and redirect them to its own custom '404 not found' page.
+The app should also catch all 'unknown' URLs and redirect them to its own custom '404 not found' page.

 Possible approach
 ---------------